mehdieidi/mehdieidi.github.io/_tabs/about.md

 Beyond research, I have hands-on experience designing, building, and maintaining software systems.
 I enjoy both the theoretical side and the real-world challenges of developing software systems.

-This blog is where I share my thoughts on software engineering, research insights, and the things I learn along the way.
+This blog is where I share my thoughts, research insights, and the things I learn along the way.

 > Email: mehdiadq[at]gmail[dot]com (best way to reach me) <br>
 [LinkedIn](https://www.linkedin.com/in/mehdieidi) <br>